- Personal Finance»

 After your child has completed one of these courses you can inquire at local colleges to find out if any music students would be willing to give your child lessons for a lower rate.
 Another option is to find a piano teacher who will allow your child to do two rather than four lessons a month.

 You can't go wrong with the Alfred series of music books.
-The complete piano course is for kids ages 5 and up.
+The complete piano course "Alfred's Kid's Piano Course Complete" is for children ages 5 and up.
 The book is colorful with cartoon characters "a clever classical dog, one cool jazz cat, and a friendly alligator who loves the blues" that make learning fun.
 The course teaches notes, melodies, and how to read music.
 It comes with an MP3 CD, which is very important.
 It's very helpful to know how a song should sound when played on the piano.

 My Piano by eMedia